What is the hybrid work model – the complete guide

 Security concerns

-Pretty straightforward one – with the distribution company composed of multiple ISP, routers, shared private and corporate tech stacks, there are more ways for malicious players to break into the systems, steal the data, or do any other harm.
+Pretty straightforward one – with the distribution company composed of multiple ISPs, routers, shared private and corporate tech stacks, there are more ways for malicious players to break into the systems, steal the data, or do any other harm.

 Lack of communication

 The physical separation results in mental separation.
 One of the main drivers of the loneliness mentioned above is the fact that the employees are sitting in their homes.
-In such an environment, every aspect of the problem needs to be discussed over and over to avoid miscommunication.
+In such an environment, every aspect of the issue needs to be discussed over and over to avoid miscommunication.

 Distance and cognitive bias